intrinio/intrinio-realtime-csharp-sdk/README.md

 ## API Keys

-You will receive your Intrinio API Username and Password after [creating an account](https://intrinio.com/signup).
+You will receive your Intrinio API Key after [creating an account](https://intrinio.com/signup).
 You will need a subscription to a [realtime data feed](https://intrinio.com/marketplace/data/prices/realtime) as well.

 ## Logging